 Finally, while incumbents believed they had a right to free and clear link margins, the realities of spectrum sharing meant that aggregation of RF noise from many transmitters would be a problem for incumbents.
-Solutions presented in this panel included: deployment management, receiver performance standards, harm claim threshold regulations, case-by-case approaches to regulation, and involving the private sector in interference standards and regulation.

-"We need these systematic, transparent, and scientifically based measurements [for] cost-benefit analysis to inform standards and to characterize the problem."
+Solutions presented in this panel included: deployment management, receiver performance standards, harm claim threshold regulations, case-by-case approaches to regulation, "We need these systematic, transparent, and scientifically based measurements [for] cost-benefit analysis to inform standards and to characterize the problem."